rimbauud/rimbauud/README.md

-- 👋 Hi, I’m @rimbauud, I'm a 24yo french backend developper who can learn things and grow up 🌱
+- 👋 Hi, I’m @rimbauud, I'm a 25yo french backend developper who wants to learn things and grow up 🌱
 - 👀 I’m interested in learning things as new languages or methods.
 I would love to do some cool stuff in a lot of various kind.
 I also do love cars 🏎️
 - 🌱 I’m currently learning C# at job, and python by myself.
 I'd like to do some Unity in the future.
 - 💞️ I’m looking to collaborate on fun projects